RGGH/exa-data/README.md

-# Example project using FHIR standard data
+# Example ETL project using FHIR standard data
 FHIR is a standard for health care data exchange, published by HL7®

 User guide :